How To Start An Art Business In 10 Simple Steps

 Heads up – this is probably the one paragraph of this tutorial on how to start an art business that deserves your undivided attention:

-You’re on the verge of launching a business.
-Therefore, you have to make sure that this business is going to be legal.
+You’re on the verge of developing a successful business.
+Therefore, you have to ensure that this thriving business will be legal.

-Most artists go for sole proprietorship as a business structure – it’s simple to set up and will meet your needs as a one-person show at the moment.
+Most artists choose sole proprietorship as a business structure – it’s simple to set up and will meet your needs as a one-person show.
+Still, each fine artist should know the meaning of terms like Limited Liability Company, commission-based model, sales tax, etc.

 Also, I recommend having a separate bank account for your business – mixing personal finances with business ones is not a great idea.

-Well, your next step is to pick a marketplace where you’ll offer your art.
+Your next actionable step is to pick a marketplace and sales channel where you’ll offer your art to monetize your creative talents long-term.

-Going with this option will give you all the creative control you need.
-Plus, an art website will accommodate your artworks and your artworks only.
+That option will give you all the creative control you need.
+An art website will accommodate only your artwork and show your artistic vision to any potential target customer.

-Right now, you can launch a website for barely any cost at all.
-BigScoots offers superb web hosting plans that will cost you a few dollars a month.
+Right now, you can launch your own website for a low cost.
+BigScoots offers superb web hosting plans for a few dollars a month.

 Related Read:

-Above all, even the greatest piece of art would never sell if no one has the chance to find it.
+Above all, even the best masterpiece in the art industry would never sell if no one could find it.

-Turning a newly created business into a profitable one relies heavily on the effort you’ll put into promotion.
+Turning a newly created business into a lucrative side hustle relies heavily on the effort you’ll put into developing a business strategy and using marketing materials.

-Social Media is an excellent way to get the word about your art out.
+Social Media Platforms will allow you to get the word about your art out.

-These visual search engines will get your work in front of thousands of people who might decide to invest in it.
+These visual search engines will show your art to thousands of people who might decide to invest in it.

 8) Make It Easy For Potential Buyers To Find Your Art

-Showcasing your artwork on Social Media is important.
+Showcasing your artwork on Social Media is a good idea.

-But having sort of a virtual office where future clients go to appreciate and buy your art matters way more.
+Launching a virtual office where future clients can appreciate and buy your art is the most important thing when building a successful art career.

 That’s why having an art website is an unavoidable step:

-No matter your approach to how to start an art business online, everyone with an interest in your art has to have a way to connect with you directly.
+Regardless of your approach to how to start an art business online, everyone interested in your art has the best way to connect with you directly.

-What if someone really wants a painting you already sold?
-Why shouldn’t you recreate it if that will bring you both an art revenue and the deepest appreciation of the customer?
+What if someone wants a painting you sold?
+Why shouldn’t you recreate it if that will bring you both art revenue and the appreciation of the customer?

 Pro Tip: